goodeggs/angular-cached-resource/README.md

  - `Resource.$httpPromise`: For all requests, this promise is resolved as soon as the corresponding HTTP request responds.

+### Clearing the cache

+Since there is a 5 megabyte limit on localStorage for most browsers, you'll probably want to actively manage the resource instances that are stored.
+By default, this module never removes cache entries, so you'll have to do this by hand.
+Here are the ways that you can accomplish this:

+- `localStorage.clear()`: Removes everything in localStorage.
+This should not break the behavior of this module.

+- `$cachedResource.clearAll()`: Removes every single Angular Cached Resource cache entry that's currently stored in localStorage.
+It will leave all cache entries that were not created by this module.
+(Note that cache entries are namespaced, so if you add anything to localStorage with a key that begins with `cachedResource://`, it will get deleted by this call).

+- `$cachedResource.clearUndefined()`: Removes every Angular Cached Resource cache entry corresponding to a resource that has not been defined since the page was loaded.
+This is useful if your API changes and you want to make sure that old entries are cleared away.

+- `$cachedResource.clearAll({exceptFor: ['foo', 'bar']})`: Removes every Angular Cached Resource entry except for resources with the `foo` or `bar` keys.

+If you have a "class" object that you've created with `$cachedResource`, then you can also do the following:

+- `CachedResource.$clearAll()`: Removes all entries from the cache associated with this particular resource class.

+- `CachedResource.$clearAll({exceptFor: [{id: 1}])`: Removes all entries from the cache associated with this particular resource class, except for those with an `id` of 1.
+  (This assumes that `paramDefaults` has an `id` param.)

+- `CachedResource.$clearAll({exceptFor: {query: 'search string'}})`: Removes all entries from the cache except those that were returned by the provided query parameters.

 ------

 ## Installing